What Constitutes the Stability of Our Mind?

 It’s not your heartbeat that keeps you alive.
 Your heart is kept beating by the electromagnetic field that is produced by consciousness.
 We are electrical and magnetic by nature.
 And we accumulate charges dependent upon the quality of the consciousness that is moving through us.
 Depending upon the quality of that consciousness we accumulate impedance in the physical system that interferes with its natural rhythms and functioning.
 The real intelligence behind life is a pure intelligence and a pure awareness that keeps everything in balance perfectly until it is impeded or interfered with.

 So it’s not our intelligence that is keeping us alive.
 Our intelligence is actually interfering with that intelligence that keeps us alive.
-The interfering intelligence being that intelligence that prompts us to react and think and form all kinds of ideas about these experiences that we are hanging.
+The interfering intelligence being that intelligence that prompts us to react and think and form all kinds of ideas about these experiences that we are having.
 The way that we react to our experience is the interference that is accumulated as impedance in this electromagnetic field.

 The current of life moving through us becomes impeded to a lesser or greater degree the more we interfere with our experience.
 When we get out of the way and allow things to be what they are it just moves through us in a balanced and life supporting way.
 So at one level, we feel the psychic charge of our anger or our craving interfering with the balance within us as disturbances in the electromagnetic field of energy around us.